 when you see high hair-like strands of Cirrus clouds forming into a thin veil, expect active weather in the next 18 to 24 hours.

+When puffy Cumulus clouds start to mushroom upwards, watch for thunderhead formation (Cumulonimbus clouds), which can happen in helf an hour.
+An anvil shape forms as it reaches high altitude winds, which flattens the top of the cloud.
 Thunderheads normally move from south-west to north-east.
 The base turns darker as heavy rain, gusty winds and lightning begin, all dangerous for boating.
 If you notice distant thunder or lightning south-west of you, don't hesitate to get to safety.